 Dr. Esther Zysset, CIPP/E, Partnerin bei Public Sector Law, über ihren Weg zur Selbstständigkeit, unerwartete Vorteile der Corona-Pandemie für ihre Arbeit und Herausforderungen der Digitalisierung im öffentlichen Sektor.
 Weiterlesen

-Dr. Dorothee Schramm, partner at Sidley Austin LLP, on challenges, values and work across cultures and disciplines.
+Dr. Dorothee Schramm, independent arbitrator, on challenges, values and work across cultures and disciplines.
 Weiterlesen